Diplomatic missions

 Federative Republic of Brazil

-Embassy of the Republic of Bulgaria in Brazil (accredited in Peru and Bolivia)
+Embassy of the Republic of Bulgaria in the Federative Republic of Brazil

 Address: SEN 803, Asa Norte, CEP: 70800-911, Brasilia, DF, Brasil